evans646/EAFITNESS/README.md

 <p>This project also features Django authentication as users needs to be Authenticated and Authorization before they can subscribe to premium</p>

-<p>You can also use sample cards to test payments.
+<p>You can  use below sample cards to test payments.
 Use any three digits as CVC and any future date

 for example : 232 as cvc and 02/2022 as expiry date